Saving time on Social Media, allows you to interact more with your followers and readers. But first, you need lots of followers to connect with you.

 After the Deadline helps writers to avoid spelling errors, gives grammar or style suggestions.
 You will spend less time editing.

 This tool helps writers of novels and short stories to highlight all the issues in their drafts, including misspelled words, and repetitiveness.

-It will save you money and embarrassment.
-No grammar tool can replace human intelligence.
-You will still need a professional editor who will then fine-tune your manuscript for an outstanding, successful book.
-This is how your editor will improve your book even more:
+… And Why You Still Need an Editor: Pre-editing will save you money and embarrassment.
+However, none of these grammar tools can replace human intelligence.
+You will still need a professional editor who then fine-tunes your manuscript for an outstanding, successful book.
+Just to give you one example, how your editor will improve your book even more:

 Developmental and Line Edit